The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-Additionally, we evaluate the box-counting dimension $d_B$ of basins in $2d$ slices of $N=128$ disks such as those in Fig.~\ref{fig:AccuracyTimevsN}.
-We find (see Appendix) that the average fractal dimension of basin boundaries is significantly closer to $1$ with CVODE and GD $(d_B \approx 1.1)$ than it is with FIRE and L-BFGS $(d_B \approx 1.3)$.
-Furthermore, we find that optimizers predict a growing $d_B$ as $\phi \to \phi_J$, while the CVODE estimate remains roughly constant.
+Additionally, we evaluate the box-counting dimension $d_B$ of basins in $2d$ slices of $N=128$ disks such as those in Fig.~\ref{fig:AccuracyTimevsN}, see App.~\ref{app:BoxCounting}.
+The average fractal dimension of basin boundaries is significantly closer to $1$ with CVODE and GD $(d_B \approx 1.1)$ than it is with FIRE and L-BFGS $(d_B \approx 1.3)$, see Appendix.
+Furthermore, optimizers predict a growing $d_B$ as $\phi \to \phi_J$, while the CVODE estimate remains roughly constant.
 In other words, optimizers do create an illusion of fractality, that grows stronger near jamming.
-Note that recent work showed large basins of the Random Lorentz Gas, a minimal single-particle proxy model for jamming, to be fractal~\cite{Folena2024}---it would be interesting to understand how this feature vanishes in many-body models.
+Interestingly, recent work showed large basins of the Random Lorentz Gas, a minimal single-particle proxy model for jamming, to be fractal~\cite{Folena2025}---begging the question of how this feature vanishes in many-body models.